New to the database?

 The cross or crosses were saved successfully.

-Add New Crossing Trial
+Add New Crossing Experiment

 - Intro

-- Add a crossing trial
+- Add a crossing experiment

 -

-What are crossing trials?
+What are crossing experiments?

 -

-Enter basic information about the crossing trial
+Enter basic information about the crossing experiment

-Crossing trial was added successfully
+Crossing experiment was added successfully

 - You can add crossing information as it becomes available (e.g. number of seeds, progeny, etc).

-Crossing trial was added successfully
+Crossing experiment was added successfully

 - You can add crossing information as it becomes available (e.g. number of seeds, progeny, etc).